An introduction to performance art

 Lab sessions will meet Thursdays, 6-9PM, June 15-August 17.

-Performances will be held at 7PM on August 19 & 20.
+Performances will be held at 6PM on, Saturday, August 12.

 Open to all; artists from various disciplines are encouraged to participate